johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 It's a bit like having a child who you've told not to do something, only to find they've done it anyway.
 The LLM may even cheekily say something like "I know you told me not too, but I included the id for reference".
 The scallywag.

-I despair.

 ## Bring on the view models and the BFFs

-It's not the same thing, but a useful framing for this to my mind is remembering when ORMs started to appear to automate access to databases.
-You could take your ORM, and host it in a web service and, hey presto, your database was now accessible over HTTP.
-So let's take our React app (or whatever) and have it talk to our database.
+A useful framing for this problem is remembering when ORMs started to automate access to databases.
+We could take our ORM, and host it in a web service and, hey presto, our database was now accessible over HTTP.
+So let's take our React app (or whatever) and have it talk directly to our database.

 Except, of course, that's a terrible idea.
-You don't want your React app talking directly to your database.
-There's a number of reasons why, too much information going backwards and forward (perhaps including information you'd never like clients to see).
-There's the security aspect; why are you exposing your database to updates directly from the internet?
+We don't want our front end talking to our database.
+There's a number of reasons why:

+- Too much information going backwards and forward between client and server (perhaps including information we'd never like clients to see).
+- Security; why are we exposing your database to updates directly from the internet?
 Is that wise?

 You get the picture.
-We don't do that generally and with good reason.
+We don't generally directly integrate our databases directly with our front ends with good reason.

-What we tend to do instead is to have [backend for frontends (BFF)](https://learn.microsoft.com/en-us/azure/architecture/patterns/backends-for-frontends) that sits between your app and your database.
+A common approach to tackle these issues is employing the [back end for front ends (BFF) pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/backends-for-frontends); having something that sits between your front end and your database.
 One of the things the BFF does is to provide a view of the data that is appropriate for the client.
-It's a bit like a [view model](https://en.wikipedia.org/wiki/View_model) in the backend.
+So for example, exposing a [view model](https://en.wikipedia.org/wiki/View_model) in the back end to serve the front end.
 It's a way to ensure that only the necessary information is exposed to the client.

-We need to do the a similar thing with LLMs.
-Let's have BFFs / view models for providing data to LLMs.
+We can take this idea and apply it to building integrations with APIs and LLMs.
+So rather than plugging a Swagger / Open API spec into Semantic Kernel, instead build a custom plugin that manages access to your API, and have it expose view models for providing data to LLMs.

 That way we can ensure that only the necessary information is given to them, and our answers do not contain data we would rather not see.

 So rather than giving an LLM a data structure like this: